JetBrains/kotlin/DEBUGGING.md

 ````

 ### Stepping
-Stepping functions mostly the same way as for C/C++ programs
+Stepping functions works mostly the same way as for C/C++ programs

 ### Type info
-Some details about type information functionality in modern debuggers:
+Some details about the type information functionality in modern debuggers:

 #### lldb
 ````